 –Can this even be called Music

 The xen movement is growing rapidly – listeners and musicians alike are waking up to something genuinely new.
-It has a lively facebook group, its own wiki (deeply incomprehensible to all except nobody), and a handful of dedicated record labels.
+It has a lively facebook group, its own wiki (deeply incomprehensible to all), and a handful of dedicated record labels.

 In 2010, Sevish launched his own netlabel split-notes to bring xen artists together in one place. split-notes is notable for its focus on xen-with-a-beat, and most of its releases are free to download with Creative Commons licensing.
 While the output of the label has slowed down due to other commitments, it’s still alive with new releases showing up from time to time.

 According to Sevish, the album is the most immersive format in modern music.
 With 30-80 minutes of running time, many creative ideas are possible and entire journeys may take place.
 Sevish is album-minded and prefers to work with groups of tracks instead of singles.
-As of 2015, his albums include Rhythm and Xen, Golden Hour, Sean but not Heard (as Sean Archibald) and Crowded Images.
+As of 2018, his solo albums include Harmony Hacker, Rhythm and Xen, Golden Hour, Sean but not Heard (as Sean Archibald) and Crowded Images.
 He has also produced many EPs which are like mini-journeys in themselves.

 In 2010, Sevish’s music was included in various performances of the 60×60 project.
 60×60 brings together 60 works from 60 composers, each a minute long.
 Submitting under the name Sean Archibald, his work See Now was used in the 2010 International Mix, Crimson Mix and Untwelve mix.
 It was also performed in the 60×60 Dance Mix @ Stratford Circus, where is was combined with salsa dancing from SALSAMOVES, and choreographed by Paul Harris (“the World’s only wand combat choreographer” who worked on Harry Potter and the Order of the Phoenix amongst other flicks and TV bits).